jpjones76/SeisIO.jl/docs/src/fileformats.rst

 * ``uwdf``: read UW datafile into a SeisData object

-(No online references for this file format are known to exist; its use largely predates the internet)
+(No online references for this file format are known to exist; its creation predates the world wide web)